 Throw your body at every ball and reset instantly after mistakes

-When you're watching any libero, ask yourself these questions:
+When you're watching any libero, ask yourself:

 Common Questions